jacksongarnett/Text-s-Analysis/README.md

 ---------------------------------------------------------------------------------------------

-##Step 3: Connect data to Tableau and build the dashboard.

-#Step 3: Write the Tutorial
-Unlocking Insights: Analyzing Messages on your Mac."
-Under "Overview," rephrase the description to make it engaging.
-For example:
-"Dive into your messaging world with Text(s) Analysis!
-Discover fascinating insights into your texting habits, from total texts sent to the percentage of TikToks shared.
-Let's turn your Messages and Contacts databases into a visual masterpiece!"

-For "Tutorial Overview," break down the steps.
-Use a format like this:
-Step 1: Copy Messages and Contacts databases.
-Step 2: Build and query data with SQLite.
-Step 3: Connect data to Tableau and build the dashboard.
+## Step 3: Connect data to Tableau and build the dashboard.

-Optional: Download the pre-built dashboard from Tableau Public.
+- Connecte the resulting data to Tableau and start building!
+If you don't have a license of Tableau Desktop available, you can download the free-to-use Tableau Public application.
+This version of Tableau supports only a few types of files and dashboards can only be published to Tableau Public, not any version of Tableau Server or cloud.
+[Download Tableau Public](https://public.tableau.com/app/discover)

 Prerequisites
-- Mac with iCloud Messages.
+- Mac using iCloud Messages.
 - SQLite 3 installed.
 - Tableau Public downloaded.

-Additional Tips
-tips, license

-Links and Formatting